blockchaintp/sextant/docs/deployments/dlts/sawtooth.md

 ![Sextant Deployments Sawtooth Added](../../images/sextant-deployments-sawtooth-added.png){.shadow}

-Once you deployment has been added you can view interact with it as described [here](../management.md#generic-interactions).
+Once your deployment has been added, you can view and interact with it as described [here](../management.md#generic-interactions).

 !!!Warning